Frequently Asked Questions

 Has there been a change in leadership at the Trust?
 Yes.
 Following the flooding and as the Trust enters a new phase, the Chair and Deputy Chair stepped down.
 The Trust is rebuilding and strengthening its trustee board and skills, including the appointment of a new Chair, to ensure it continues to have the capacity and leadership needed to manage the next stage responsibly.

 How can supporters help?
-Supporters can help by staying engaged, sharing accurate information, and continuing to show support for the future of Cleveland Pools.
-Further opportunities to support the project will be shared as plans progress.
+Supporters can help by staying engaged, sharing accurate information and continuing to champion the future of Cleveland Pools.
+We will share further opportunities to get involved, including volunteering and fundraising, as plans develop.